 Mediation.
 The parties agree to submit the dispute to mediation, to be conducted in Saginaw, Michigan, or such other location as is mutually agreeable to all parties.
 The mediation shall be conducted by a neutral third-party mediator appointed by mutual agreement of the parties.
 If the parties fail to agree on the appointment of a mediator within fourteen (14) days, the mediator shall be appointed by the Board.
 The mediation shall be non-binding.

 Arbitration.
-If the dispute is not resolved through mediation within sixty (60) days from the date of the mediation request, the dispute shall be referred to and finally resolved by arbitration.
-The arbitration shall be conducted in accordance with the American Arbitration Association.
-The seat, or legal place, of the arbitration shall be in Saginaw, Michigan.
+If the dispute is not resolved through mediation within sixty (60) days from the date of the mediation request, the dispute shall be referred to and finally resolved by arbitration but only if all parties agree both (i) to binding arbitration and (ii) on the arbitrator.
+If arbitration occurs it shall be conducted in accordance with the American Arbitration Association and shall occur in Saginaw, Michigan.

 Binding Decision.
 The decision of the arbitrator(s) shall be final and binding on the parties.
 Judgment upon the award rendered by the arbitrator(s) may be entered in any court having jurisdiction over the party against whom enforcement is sought.

+Court.
+If, after mediation, the parties cannot agree to attend arbitration or on the arbitrator, either party shall be entitled to file an action with the state or federal courts.
+If such suit is filed, jurisdiction shall solely rely in either the Saginaw County, Michigan courts if filed in state court, or with United States Eastern District Court of Michigan, Northern Division, sitting in Bay City, Michigan.

 Costs.
 During any dispute, each party shall bear its own costs associated with the dispute resolution process, including the costs of legal representation.
 The costs of the mediator and arbitrator(s) shall be borne equally by the parties unless the arbitrator(s) decide otherwise.
-Upon resolution of a dispute, attorney fees shall be provided pursuant to Section ___ of Article ___ below.
+Upon resolution of a dispute, attorney fees shall be provided pursuant to Section 18.7 below.

 Interim Relief.
-Notwithstanding the provisions of this Article VIII, either party may seek interim or urgent relief from a competent court of law, including injunctive relief, in relation to the dispute while the dispute resolution process is ongoing.
+Notwithstanding the provisions of this Article IX, any party may seek interim or urgent relief from a competent court of law, including injunctive relief, in relation to the dispute while the dispute resolution process is ongoing.

 ARTICLE XII – PROPRIETARY RIGHTS AND NONDISCLOSURE AGREEMENT